Requirements

 - The optimum temperature for sauerkraut fermentation is around 21º C.

-- A variation of just a few degrees from this temperature alters the activity of the microbial process and affects the quality of the final product.
+- A variation of just a few degrees from this temperature alters the microbial process's activity and affects the final product's quality

-- Therefore, temperature control is one of the most important factors in the sauerkraut process.
+- Therefore, temperature control is one of the most critical factors in sauerkraut processing.

 - A temperature of 18º to 22º C is most desirable for initiating fermentation since this is the optimum temperature range for the growth and metabolism of L. mesenteroides.